mmemim/OpenUTAU-French-Dictionary/README.md

 # OpenUTAU-French-Dictionary
 French Dictionary for [OpenUTAU](https://www.openutau.com/), based on the [French CMU Pronouncing Dictionary](https://sourceforge.net/projects/cmusphinx/files/Acoustic%20and%20Language%20Models/French/), modified for easier ease in OpenUTAU.

-This dictionary is meant to be used with French CVVC Phonemizer, compatible with Petit Mot, Gros Mot & Fraloids voicebanks.
+This dictionary is meant to be used with French CVVC Phonemizer, compatible with Petit Mot, Gros Mot & Fraloids voicebanks & the French VCCV Phonemizer, compatible with m2RUg.
 You can learn more about French UTAUs [here](https://frenchutauhelp.carrd.co/).

 ## Download instructions